Posted on 6/30/2015 in Digital Marketing

-Internships are a fantastic way to grow and build skills applicable to your major, while allowing you to improve general life skills like time management and communication.
+Internships are a fantastic way to grow and build skills applicable to your major while allowing you to improve general life skills like time management and communication.
 Improving my own personal time management process has come from dealing with my natural tendency to procrastinate, the heavy workload of college, and being a project management intern.
-Below I outlined the approach to the planning phase of managing my time and my work load that I am continuing to develop.
-This method has vastly helped me improve my productivity and ability to complete goals which has allowed me to work towards both academic and career success.
+Below I outlined the approach to the planning phase of managing my time and my workload that I am continuing to develop.
+This method has vastly helped me improve my productivity and ability to complete goals which have allowed me to work towards both academic and career success.

 One of the most important parts of being productive is planning.
 I’ve found that my own personal procrastination stems from two things: being overwhelmed by tasks, or not knowing where to start.
 Planning is the best weapon against both of these causes for procrastination.

 I’m a big promoter of something called Action Planning, which is essentially planning out your actions before taking them.
 While this process isn’t always applicable, I’ve found it’s great for following through on tasks and projects that are action-oriented (writing a paper, preparing for a meeting, planning a party, etc.) You can read about this process in more detail here.
 Below I outline my own approach to this process.

 Here are a few steps that you can take while going through the planning phase of managing your time.
 I’ll use the example of writing a paper as I talk about this process.

 Every big task has to have milestones along the way.
 For a paper, some of those milestones could be: